-Data Sync is one of the typical challenges a developer faces.
-Synchronizing data is not easy and while JSON / REST are great, building data sync yourself is challenging.
-Therefore, today, we take a look at the out-of-the-box data sync market.
-If you are rather interested learning about data sync in general, check out this article about why data sync technology is more necessary than ever.
+Data Sync is a typical recurring and typically non-trivial developer challenge.
+Synchronizing data in offline/online settings, like for example across eventually connected devices, is simply hard.
+While JSON / REST is great, building Data Sync yourself is time-consuming, risky, and typically considered no fun.
+Therefore, today, we take a look at the out-of-the-box Data Sync market.
+If you are rather interested learning about Data Sync in general, check out this article about why data sync technology is more necessary than ever.

-As Firebase is one of the most well-known data sync solutions, we look at the market from a Firebase alternatives perspective.
-However, Firebase is purely cloud based and offers no support for local data storage and offline usage.
+One of the most well-known Data Sync solutions is Firebase.
+However, Firebase is purely cloud based and offers no support for local data storage ( as in “data persistence above caching”) and therefore offline usage.
 With a huge shift happening in computing from the cloud to the edge, offline-first approaches and Edge Computing are getting more and more important.
-Reasons to move to the edge, include: Data Speed, Data Privacy/Security, Broadband Limitations, Network Costs, Cloud Costs, and User Experience.
-Therefore, we’ve recently taken a comprehensive look at mobile database and edge database offerings on the market, but what options do Mobile and IoT developers working on the edge have for out-of-the-box data synchronization solutions?
+Therefore, we’ve recently taken a comprehensive look at mobile database and edge database offerings on the market.
+But what options do Mobile and IoT developers working on the edge have for out-of-the-box Data Sync solutions?
 Very few.
-As there is no lack of cloud-based offerings, we focus on the most prominent cloud services only, and add all edge / offline sync solutions, we are aware of, to our comprehensive comparison of data sync solutions.
+While there are more and more cloud-based Firebase alternatives springing up nearly daily (e.g. appwrite and supabase) forcing the user into a centralized cloud setup, there is almost nothing that supports offline Data Sync and / or persistent local data storage.
+As our focus is on offline / edge Data Sync and local storage, in the following we add all edge / offline Data Sync solutions we know of, but spare you the wealth of cloud options only adding the established ones.

 Firebase

-Firebase is a cloud backend service ((Mobile) Backend as a Service ((M)BaaS)) that enables developers to build mobile or web applications without needing to take care of the backend, which includes the data synchronization, scalability, network, infrastructure challenges etc. Firebase, today, offers many different services (e.g. analytics, crashlytics) and goes well beyond sync; we are looking at Firebase from the sync perspective only.
-Firebase was one of the first data sync solutions available on the market together with Parse and Couchbase, which all started in 2011 (Couchbase through a merger of CouchOne and Membase).
-In 2014, Firebase was acquired by Google, Parse was acquired by Facebook to be subsequently shut down, and Couchbase went on to raise funding.
+Firebase is a cloud backend service ((Mobile) Backend as a Service ((M)BaaS)) that enables developers to build mobile or web applications without needing to take care of the backend.
+This includes the data synchronization, scalability, network, infrastructure challenges etc. Indeed, Firebase, today, offers many different services (e.g. analytics, crashlytics) and goes well beyond Data Sync.
+We are looking at Firebase from the Data Sync perspective only.
+Firebase was one of the first Data Sync solutions available on the market together with Parse and Couchbase, which all started in 2011 (Couchbase through a merger of CouchOne and Membase).
+In 2014, Firebase was acquired by Google.
+Incidentally, the same year Parse was acquired by Facebook to be subsequently shut down, and Couchbase raised significant funding.
 All three are still in use today.

 Firebase Pros and Cons

-In the following, we will look at the advantages and disadvantages of Firebase, and then compare Firebase with Firebase alternatives, like Couchbase, Parse and ObjectBox in a comprehensive matrix to give you a good overview of data sync options.
+In the following, we will first look at the advantages and disadvantages of Firebase.
+Then, we will compare Firebase with Firebase alternatives like Couchbase, Parse and ObjectBox in a comprehensive matrix.

 Firebase Advantages ++ | Firebase Disadvantages — |